dendory/connix/README.txt

         Load a JSON file.
         @param filename: The filename to load from

+    max_len(text, max)
+        Return a string capped at a specific length.
+        @param text: The text to return
+        @param max: The maximum length of the string

     now()
         Return the current UTC date and time in a standard format.